Extensions & Integrations

 Resource leak mitigation

-To avoid 502 Bad Gateway errors when all of the processes stop at the same time, for instance due to round robin scheduling that delivers equal numbers of requests to them, a random number of additional requests between 0 and 1000 are accepted per process.
-This can be adjusted via the additionalRequestsBeforeShutdown
+To avoid 502 Bad Gateway errors when all the processes stop at the same time, for instance due to round-robin scheduling that delivers equal numbers of requests to them, a random number of additional requests between 0 and 1000 are accepted per process.
+This can be adjusted via the additionalRequestsBeforeShutdown option; set to 0 for no random factor at all.

 Legacy features

-option may be configured to specify the hostname of the dashboard, or an array of permissible hostnames for the dashboard.
-However best practice is to let Apostrophe infer it from the baseUrlDomains
+The dashboardHostname option may be configured to specify the hostname of the dashboard, or an array of permissible hostnames for the dashboard.
+However, best practice is to let Apostrophe infer it from the baseUrlDomains option, to which dashboard. will be prepended automatically.

 Project contribution